XxdalendxX/Poisson-Disc-Sampling-Page/README.md

-# Turn_Based_Networking_Csharp
+# Poisson Disc Sampling
-This project contains the workings of a networking system specific to turn based games
+This repository contains the workings of a procedural generation tool for Unity

 # What do you need to run this system?
-You need the Mirror unity asset/package to be able to run this.
+You need Unity installed to be able to make use of the Unity package.

-The Mirror asset store link: https://assetstore.unity.com/packages/tools/network/mirror-129321